Functorial invariants for chaos topology from data: The templex: definitions

 Computing homology groups for a BraMAH complex provides an algebraic translation of the topological properties of the structure of a possibly branched manifold sampled by a point cloud in phase space.
-The zeroth homology group $H_0$ detects the number of connected components of the sampled support, indicating whether the system explores a single connected region of phase space or several disconnected ones.
-For the attractors presented above, the flow evolves on a single structure without disjoint parts; therefore, both complexes consist of a single connected component, yielding $H_0(K_R) \cong\mathbb{Z}$ and $H_0(K_L) \cong \mathbb{Z}$.
+The zeroth homology group detects the number of connected components of the sampled support, indicating whether the system explores a single connected region of phase space or several disconnected ones.
+Homology groups of degree $k \ge 1$ capture higher-dimensional features, corresponding to regions of phase space avoided by the data and translating into voids of the support~\cite{sciamarella1999topological, sciamarella2001unveiling, charo2020topology, charo2021topological}.
+Unlike constructions commonly used in persistent homology~\cite{edelsbrunnerHarer2010}, the structure of a BraMAH complex does not depend on any filtration parameter.
+Top-cells can gather large subsets of points sampling the local topological structure of the manifold.
+This facilitates the computation of homology groups with integer coefficients, alongside the identification of extra structural features such as junction loci.